daggerhart/widget-wrangler/README.txt

 = Automatic Theme Setup =

-If you want to use a single Corral per Wordpress sidebar (or are unsure what all this means), visit Widget Wrangler >> Settings >> Tools and click "Setup Theme".
-This will automatically create one Corral for each Wordpress Sidebar, and place the Corral Widget into each Sidebar.
+If you want to use a single Corral per WordPress sidebar (or are unsure what all this means), visit Widget Wrangler >> Settings >> Tools and click "Setup Theme".
+This will automatically create one Corral for each WordPress Sidebar, and place the Corral Widget into each Sidebar.

 = Manual Setup =